A message from the Chair

 Financial update

-In this section of our Report, we summarise the key information from the Plan’s 2023 Report & Accounts.
+In this section of our Report, we summarise the key information from the Plan’s 2024 Report & Accounts .
+A copy of the Trustee Report & Accounts is available in Documents.

 Summary fund account